Malacothrix incana: Distribution and habitat

 This species is a coastal dune endemic, and is only found in the U.S. state of California.
 Some of the dune habitats it grows in have been damaged.
 It is found on the mainland in Santa Barbara and San Luis Obispo counties, and also on the Channel Islands of San Miguel, San Nicolas, Santa Cruz, and Santa Rosa.
 Where dunes transition into areas of normal soil, hybrids with other Malacothrix species may be found.
+It was formerly known from the Silver Strand beach in San Diego, much to the south of its current range, but it is now locally extinct there due to the loss of its habitat.